elliewix/textbook-reviews/README.md

 ## Please do...

-Recommend materials and resources you've used and have opinions about and align with my needs.
-I'm OK recieving negative opinions, because my needs might be different or that might help my avoid a time sink.
-Third hand reccs ("my friend liked this one") are also fine!
+* Recommend materials and resources you've used, have opinions about, and align with my needs.
+* Negative opinions are OK!
+Because my needs might be different or that might help my avoid a time sink.
+* Third hand reccs ("my friend liked this one") are also fine!
+* Check that it isn't already on my list of things I've looked at.
+* Keep all comments constructive.
+Imagine that the author will read these comments and be nice.

 ## Please don't...

-Please do not link vomit all the results for books with Python in the title on Amazon.
+* no link vomit all the results for books with Python in the title on Amazon.
 I've been searching for the right book for 2 years now, I've done the searches.

-Please also don't get mad if I consider your recommendation and reject it.
+* don't get mad if I consider your recommendation and reject it.
 Please watch Brett Cannon's keynote before rage commenting: https://youtu.be/tzFWz5fiVKU?t=49m43s
+* flame any books/authors or say that something is bad or good without constructive qualification

 ## How?